-Stacy Rapp has been the owner of Enchantments for 15 years, and has worked there for nearly thirty.
+Stacy Rapp has been the owner of Enchantments for 15 years, and has worked there for nearly 30.
 The little witch shop on 9th Street, nestled between 1st and Avenue A, is a New York City staple.
-Until a few years ago, it stayed largely out of the mainstream limelight.
-Unassuming, eclectic, and open for all, the store has become a haven for people looking for magical guidance.
+Until a few years ago, it stayed largely out of the limelight.
+Unassuming, eclectic and open for all, the store has become a haven for people looking for magical guidance.

 It’s not that Stacy can’t do the spells (she’s trained in myriad occult traditions), but her philosophy boils down to a simple analogy: “It’s like me looking at you and saying ‘I’m going to eat this food and you’re going to feel full.’
 It doesn’t work like that,” she says.
 “People come in and say ‘Which one is the most powerful?’
 But it’s not about what’s the most powerful, it’s about what’s going to resonate with your energy, and every person is different.”

 Magic for her is ultimately about helping others to channel their energy and take ownership over their lives.
 But that’s not always an easy thing to do.
 Taking control over your life is a big responsibility.